 xfer releases the signal between blocks while

-xfer2 write out the any list of values of that 4,096 bytes in one chunk and the chip select signal is asserted throughout the transmission.
-Any attempt to transmit a list of bytes longer than 4,096 bytes fails.
+xfer2 write out any list of values of 4,096 bytes or less in one chunk and the chip select signal is asserted throughout the transmission.
+Any attempt to transmit a list of bytes longer than 4,096 bytes with these three functions fails.
 In other words,

 This value is easily changed by added a